Rail transport: High-speed rail

 High-speed trains normally operate on standard gauge tracks of continuously welded rail on grade-separated right-of-way that incorporates a large turning radius in its design.
 While high-speed rail is most often designed for passenger travel, some high-speed systems also offer freight service.

 Preservation

 Since 1980, rail transport has changed dramatically, but a number of heritage railways continue to operate as part of living history to preserve and maintain old railway lines for services of tourist trains.

 Trains

-A train is a connected series of rail vehicles that move along the track.
+A train is a connected series of rail vehicles that move along the track, most commonly through adhesion traction.
 Propulsion for the train is provided by a separate locomotive or from individual motors in self-propelled multiple units.
 Most trains carry a revenue load, although non-revenue cars exist for the railway's own use, such as for maintenance-of-way purposes.
 The engine driver (engineer in North America) controls the locomotive or other power cars, although people movers and some rapid transits are under automatic control.